Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 - Modify the Software for internal commercial use
 - Deploy the Software internally without AGPL disclosure obligations
 - Integrate the Software into proprietary systems, stacks, or workflows
+- Use the Software solely for use by Authorized Users, up to the limits set forth in the applicable Ordering Documents

 No sublicensing rights are granted unless explicitly permitted in a separate SOW.